ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 This is a sign that the Wifi flashing didn't go through properly due to premature power cycle.
 To fix this, you will have to bridge the boot pads (see [here](/quick-start/rx-fcprep.md)) and reflash using the Passthrough method or using an FTDI adapter.

 This video shows the steps albeit using vscode development environment but the ExpressLRS Configurator will work just fine.
+You might also want to disable Telemetry in Betaflight/emuflight/iNav before attempting recovery.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SShMaLnqZr8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>